jbaiter/jpegtran-cffi/doc/index.rst

 prepared for display by a Raspberry Pi.
 With the Pi's rather slow ARMv6 processor, both Wand and PIL were too slow to be usable.

-Supported Python versions are CPython 2.7 and 3.5, as well as PyPy.
+Supported Python versions are CPython 3.5 and greater, as well as PyPy.

 The source code is under the MIT license and can be found on GitHub_.